 As WordPress simply wouldn’t let me go (I had tried to delete my account early 00’s, but a notification ensured me “You’ll be back”), I gave blogging one final shot in 2014.
 That year, this blog was born and christened Dictionary Dutch.

 I mainly wrote about random thoughts, life experiences and lessons learned, all while looking for the meaning of life.
 It sure kept me occupied for a good few years and I made some friends along the way.
 People who showed me the true value of blogging; being read isn’t enough, it’s connecting to others that makes it really worthwhile – and fun!
 So I stayed.

 Somewhere in 2018, though, my writings didn’t feel right any more and what ensued was a search for a new name, a new style – a new purpose.
 With a little help from a good friend, my online blogging rebirth was named Heart to Follow.

 But while the name and style were more easily found, the purpose didn’t introduce itself until December 2019.
 It wasn’t until my health took a dive, my World view got shaken and my coaching business didn’t pick up that I found a renewed motivation for posting.
 What to do when things don’t go right?
-And, more importantly: what am I going to try to fix my life and how will it work out?
+And, more importantly: how am I going to try to fix my life and how will it work out?

 It’s 2021 now and I feel lost.
 I’d forgotten how soothing writing works on the soul, and boy does my soul need some soothing!

 I am trying to breathe new life into my old blog, because I don’t want to let anyone down by giving it up after so many years.

 Besides, it’s not as if WordPress is going to let me go 😉